ReLope: KL-Regularized LoRA Probes for Multimodal LLM Routing: Experiment

 \subsection{Baselines}

 We compare ReLope with several representative routing strategies. \textbf{MoT}~\cite{yue2023large} performs routing based on multiple reasoning traces generated by the model.
-The final routing decision is obtained by aggregating signals from different reasoning paths, which provides a more stable estimate of task difficulty. \textbf{Cascade Routing}~\cite{chen2023frugalgpt} adopts a staged routing framework in which inputs are first processed by a lightweight model and are escalated to stronger models only when necessary.
-We implement Strategy~3 from the original paper, which determines routing decisions based on model confidence signals. \textbf{RouteLLM}~\cite{ong2024routellm} learns a routing function that ranks candidate models according to expected performance and cost.
-Following the original work, we use the SW Ranking strategy to estimate routing preferences between models. \textbf{Post-Hoc Embed}~\cite{gupta2024language} extracts the output embedding of the small model after generation.
-A lightweight classifier is trained on these embeddings to estimate whether the small model can correctly solve the input problem. \textbf{Probe}~\cite{chuang2025confident} trains a supervised probe on intermediate hidden states of the model to estimate correctness probability, which serves as the routing signal.
+The final routing decision is obtained by aggregating signals from different reasoning paths. \textbf{Cascade Routing}~\cite{chen2023frugalgpt} adopts a staged routing framework in which inputs are first processed by the small model and are escalated to stronger models only when necessary. \textbf{RouteLLM}~\cite{ong2024routellm} learns a routing function that ranks candidate models according to expected performance and cost.
+We use the SW Ranking strategy to estimate routing preferences, which is generally better than other variants according to results in the original work. \textbf{Post-Hoc Embed}~\cite{gupta2024language} extracts the output embedding of the small model after generation.
+A lightweight classifier is trained on these embeddings to estimate whether the small model is correct. \textbf{Probe}~\cite{chuang2025confident} trains a supervised probe on intermediate hidden states of the model to estimate correctness probability, which serves as the routing signal. \textbf{BEST-Route}~\citep{ding2025bestroute} allocates test-time compute adaptively through a performance--cost objective.